ImmutableSoft/ImmutableEcosystem/README.md

 Any use of the Ecosystem before these two steps are taken is limited.
 After these two steps the Ecosystem is ready for use.

-## ImmutableToken
+## ImmuteToken

-The ERC20 token used for the Immutable Ecosystem monetization of both product release escrows as well as product activation license escrows.
-To avoid persecution under ambiguous US securities laws, this token is restricted to transfers to and from the Immutable Ecosystem smart contracts only.
+The ImmuteToken is an ERC20 token used for the monetization of both product release escrows as well as product activation license escrows.
+To avoid legal costs and/or potential persecution under ambiguous US securities laws regarding blockchain based tokens, this token is technologically restricted to transfers to and from the Immutable Ecosystem smart contracts only.
 No direct transfer of these tokens is allowed between third parties.
-This token is minted on demand with no hard cap and available for purchase in exchange for ETH at a fixed price.
+This token is minted on demand with no hard cap and available for purchase in exchange for ETH at a fixed price by calling the tokenPurchase() smart contract method.

 The full public API documentation for this smart contract is available in the docs folder for [ImmuteToken](./docs/ImmuteToken.md).